Updated: Nov 8, 2021

 Eventually, emerge as a relevant and probable alternative, when a concrete need emerges

-The result of the (largely hands-off) repeating exposure, through drip campaigns, newsletters, talks, webinars, and white papers, is to "warm up" leads.
+The result of the (largely hands-off) repeating exposure, through drip campaigns, newsletters, talks, webinars, and white papers, is to "warm up" or nurture those cold leads, so that they understand the value you offer, and are willing to consider your product.

-It is designed to bring them from being oblivious, and therefore ignorant, and subsequently: indifferent to your product - To a status of awareness, knowledge, and eventually trust in your product's viability as a solution to the need that may - at customer's discretion - arise.
+It is designed to bring them from being oblivious, and therefore indifferent to your product - to a status of awareness, knowledge, and eventually trust in your product's viability as a solution to the need that may - at customer's discretion - arise.

 Lead qualification metrics should be put in place to measure the progress of leads towards their decision point, and either